bcgov/cirmo-dpia/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My code DOES NOT include the importing of new dependencies into the DPIA ecosystem
 - [ ] My code DOES include the importing of new dependencies into the DPIA ecosystem **If new dependencies are being introduced to the DPIA ecosystem:**
-- [ ] The functionality of the dependency drastically reduces code complexity and makes my changes more easily maintainable and readible
+- [ ] The functionality of the dependency drastically reduces code complexity and makes my changes more easily maintainable and readable
 - [ ] The dependency being introduced does not contain multiple layers of nested dependencies introducing maintainability complexity to the DPIA ecosystem

 ## Frontend Development Changes